 In mid-August 2009, the very first records began coming off the GGR lines — coincidentally, right around the August 12th anniversary of Thomas Edison’s invention of the phonograph (August 12, 1877).
 The first order (for 100 records) took almost two weeks to complete.
-Now, GGR produces 10,000 to 15,000 records on a weekly basis.
+We are happy to be able to ship thousands of records per week now.

 At the time, Vince and Dan had 30+ years experience in plastics manufacturing and operations management; Tyler had 8 years of web agency experience and Matt had 9 years experience in music distribution.
 Along with the other folks who have since joined GGR, the combined “Gotta Groovies” are able to mesh some diverse backgrounds to get some truly innovative results.

 GGR has implemented some technology and processes which (quite possibly, although we can’t verify) have never been used on record pressing equipment anywhere in the world.
 From engineering components such as PLC’s and temperature-controlled dies, to the several human quality control measures in place; the level of detail applied to record orders small and large is unsurpassed at any other U.S. pressing plant.
-From day one, Gotta Groove’s mission has been to produce the highest quality vinyl records from both a sonic and aesthetic perspective at a fair price; and strive to provide industry-best customer service.
+Our capacity allows us to press approximately 70,000 records per month (varies a bit depending upon mix of orders, how machines are running, vinyl colors, and even the weather [big factor in the summer]).
+While we are happy to work with anyone, our main customers consist of bands/artists, management companies, and independent labels who have affection for a higher-quality sound and visual vinyl experience.
+While our capacity does not permit us to have the fastest turnarounds of any vinyl pressing plant, from day one, Gotta Groove’s mission has been to produce the highest quality vinyl records from both a sonic and aesthetic perspective at a fair price; and strive to provide industry-best customer service.

 The plant is located in Tyler Village, a former elevator factory in Downtown Cleveland– the Rock & Roll capital of the world.
 The space is great; and any bands, customers, or just folks curious about vinyl are welcome to come by for a tour (we just ask that you call us first, please).
 There are also some great local recording studios — both in Cleveland and around Ohio — some of which have equipment to record entirely in analog (in addition to the latest recording technology, of course).
 So, theoretically, a band could record in complete analog here in Ohio, and then listen to test pressings & watch their records being made from the Gotta Groove listening room in downtown Cleveland! (leaving a few weeks between for mastering and plating, of course…but there’s a lot to do in Cleveland, and a lot of venues to play in Ohio in the mean time!)